-This chartplotter supports up to a 32 GB SD memory card, formatted to FAT32 with speed class 4 or higher.
+This device supports two microSD memory cards up to a 32 GB, formatted to FAT32 with speed class 4 or higher.
 Use of an 8 GB or larger memory card with speed class 10 is recommended.

 Downloading the software update may take from a few minutes up to a few hours.